CrossRef/event-data-user-guide/docs/app-niso.md

 ### 3: Describe the method(s) by which data are generated or collected and how data are maintained over time.

-The [Sources in Depth](sources-in-depth) provides a detailed discussion of each Source and exactly what Events from the Source means.
+The Data Contributors section of the User Guide provides a detailed discussion of each Source and exactly what Events from the Source means.

 ### 4: Describe all known limitations of the data.

-The [Sources in Depth](sources-in-depth) provides a detailed discussion of each Source and the limits of the Data it produces.
+The Data Contributors section of the User Guide provides a detailed discussion of each Source and the limits of the Data it produces.

 ### 5: Provide a documented audit trail of how and when data generation and collection methods change over time and list all known effects of these changes.
 Documentation should note whether changes were applied historically or only from change date forward.